BhanuPratapUK/BhanuPratapUK/README.md

 Hi..
-I am Bhanu Pratap Currenttly living in UK(LONDON) done my bachelors In Computer Science and doing my masters in DATA ANAlYTICS from London.
+I am Bhanu Pratap Currenttly living in LONDON(UK).
+I have done my bachelors In Computer Science and pursing masters in DATA ANAlYTICS from London Metropolitan University.